39-Year-Old Defenseman – Montreal Canadiens

 Mark Streit Contract Information:

-Signed a four-year, $21 million deal with the Flyers in June of 2013.
+Signed a one-year contract with the Canadiens in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Mark Streit – simply subscribe now.

 |2017-18 Proj||39||NHL||MON||69||Subscribe now to see our 2017-18 projections for Mark Streit|